 Energy security and climate change have been discussed at ASEM environmental and foreign ministers' meetings over the years, but were recognised as major topics for future dialogue at the ASEM 6 Summit in Helsinki in 2006, which issued an ASEM Declaration on Climate Change.
 This topic was again high on the agenda at ASEM 7 in Beijing in 2008, where the Beijing Declaration on Sustainable Development was issued.
 A first ASEM Ministerial Conference on Energy Security was held in Brussels in June 2009, to discuss energy policy and possibilities for cooperation between Europe and Asia.
-Topics on the agenda were energy security choices, sustainable energy, and trade and investment in energy.19
+Topics on the agenda were energy security choices, sustainable energy, and trade and investment in energy.16

 Although this agenda is centred on what is often viewed as human security threats, Human Rights issues are not central to it.
 While the EU has pushed for a prominent place for political dialogue in ASEM, Asian participating countries have preferred an emphasis on the economy, culture, poverty reduction and environmental issues.
 ASEM's non-confrontational and flexible way of functioning has meant that sensitive issues like human rights have been largely dealt with through informal track two-type dialogue, mainly in the framework of the Asia-Europe Foundation (ASEF).
-To date, nine Informal ASEM Seminars on Human Rights have been held within this framework.20 At the first ASEM Summits, human rights were dealt with only briefly and cautiously.
-The ASEM 3 Summit in Seoul in 2000 was something of a turning point, with clear references in the chairman's statement to international HR tools and conventions, and HR mentioned being in the new Asia-Europe
+To date, nine Informal ASEM Seminars on Human Rights have been held within this framework.17 At the first ASEM Summits, human rights were dealt with only briefly and cautiously.
+The ASEM 3 Summit in Seoul in 2000 was something of a turning point, with clear references in the chairman's statement http://ec.europa.eu/external_relations/energy/events/asem_energy_2009/index_en.htm to international HR tools and conventions, and HR mentioned being in the new Asia-Europe Cooperation Framework known as AECF 2000 (ASEM 2000).
+However, the Framework simultaneously underlined the principle of non-interference in states' internal affairs.